Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/hr-HR/maintain-guides-how-to-validate-axialunar.md

 The `--pruning=archive` flag is implied by the `--validator` and `--sentry` flags, so it is only required explicitly if you start your node without one of these two options.
 If you do not set your pruning to archive node, even when not running in validator and sentry mode, you will need to re-sync your database when you switch.

 > **Note:** Validators should sync using the RocksDb backend.
 This is implicit by default, but can be explicit by passing the `--database RocksDb` flag.
-In the future, it is recommended to switch to using the faster and more efficient ParityDb option.
+In the future, it is recommended to switch to using the faster and more efficient AxiaDb option.
 Switching between database backends will require a resync.
 >
-> If you want to test out ParityDB you can add the flag `--database paritydb`.
+> If you want to test out AxiaDB you can add the flag `--database axiadb`.

 Depending on the size of the chain when you do this, this step may take anywhere from a few minutes to a few hours.